EbukaOkoli01/Cal_Mart_SQL_Project/Insights/section_D_ranking_lag_lead.md

 ### <i> Result: </i>
 <img width="1339" height="556" alt="image" src="https://github.com/user-attachments/assets/46b7185f-16f7-455b-9897-a61d21b9eacc" /> <br>

 <b> Q14.
-Calculate the cumulative total of sales by month for the entire store./ </b>
+Calculate the cumulative total of sales by month for the entire store. </b>
 ### <i> Explanation </i>
 The purpose of this analysis is to understand the growth of total sales over time by calculating the cumulative total month by month.
 I solved it using Common Table Expression (CTE).
 The first CTE with name desired_columns is used to get the relevant columns (order_date and total_amount).
 Then the second CTE total_by_month gets the aggregate of the amount for each month.
 Finally, a window function (SUM() OVER(ORDER BY month)) is used to calculate the running total, which shows how sales accumulate throughout the year.